New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 As AI use becomes more prevalent in the legal industry, there’s a growing demand for “AI-fluent” legal professionals.
 And while you don’t necessarily need to be a legal engineer to meet that demand, the increasing complexity of corporate tech stacks overall makes it likely that hiring for legal engineers will increase.

 The outlook?
 Demand for legal engineers is likely to continue growing alongside AI adoption, and the role is likely to become standard in mid-to-large in-house teams.
 Particularly as adoption of AI tools for legal work grows.
-At the same time, be prepared for the fact that the role is still “figuring itself out”.
-This means there will still be some overlap with what’s traditionally been considered “legal ops work,” and it’s natural to have questions about where responsibility lies.
+At the same time, the role is still evolving.
+Responsibilities and titles vary significantly depending on team size, industry, and what skills the person came in with.
+Expect continued overlap with legal ops, and don’t assume a job posting with either title will look the same at two different organizations.

 How Brightflag Supports Legal Engineering Teams